moni2457/HappyPaws-frontend-design/README.md

 Used in:
 All the .js and .css files for UI.

 @material-ui/icons - https://material-ui.com/components/material-icons/ - This library is used for the web application logo.
-The "Paw" created in the application in used from the material UI icons.
+The "Paw" Icon created in the application in used from the material UI icons.

 Used in:
 Donate.js